silentpiroro/silentpiroro/README.md

 - 👋 Hi, I’m @silentpiroro
 - 👀 I’m interested in automation and machine learning
-- 🌱 I’m currently learning python, tkinter, javascript and node JS
+- 🌱 I’m currently learning javascript and node JS
 - 💞️ I’m looking to collaborate on desktop hosiery design applications
 - 📫 How to reach me: silentpiroro@outlook.com